omniscale/imposm3/README.md

 * Imposm uses efficient intermediate caches for reduced IO load during ways and relations building

-An import in diff-mode on a Hetzner PX121-SSD server (Intel Xeon E5-1650 v3 Hexa-Core, 256GB RAM and SSD RAID 1) of a 36GB planet PBF (2017-08-10) with generalized tables and spatial indices, etc. takes around 6:30h.
+An import in diff-mode on a Hetzner AX102 server (AMD Ryzen 9 7950X3D, 256GB RAM and NVMe storage) of a 78GB planet PBF (2024-01-29) with generalized tables and spatial indices, etc. takes around 7:30h.
 This is for an import that is ready for minutely updates.
 The non-diff mode is even faster.

 It's recommended that the memory size of the server is roughly twice the size of the PBF extract you are importing.
-For example: You should have 64GB RAM or more for a current (2017) 36GB planet file, 8GB for a 4GB regional extract, etc.
+For example: You should have 192GB RAM or more for a current (2024) 78GB planet file, 8GB for a 4GB regional extract, etc.
-Imports without SSDs will take longer.
+Imports with spinning disks will take significantly longer and are not recommended.

 Installation